emmabeynon/bookmark-manager/README.md

 Instructions
 ------------
-You can view the original produce here:
+You can view the original app here: http://bookmark-manager-eb.herokuapp.com/users/new

 Alternatively, follow these instructions to create your own: